mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 This is sort of like watching a film.
 You can imagine this.
 He walked down the street.
 Right before he struck his toes, peeling the nails off the toes, he is walking; and immediately he stumbles, striking his toes on a rock.
 Then at that time, let’s imagine this one moment: nothing happens.
 Nothing.
 And then, the movie is going on: right after that, he screams.
 The screaming and striking his toes on the rock are simultaneous; but according to the time process, you can analyze it like this: before he struck his toe, and after he struck his toe.
 So we can see sort of a “film.”

 The scream is right after he struck his toe – a little gap there: previous moment, after moment, and following moment.
-According to our intellectual sense, it is simultaneous, we cannot see that [gap]; but actually, according to Dogen or the [Buddhistic](glossary#buddhistic) sense or modern physics, maybe the shortest period of time is a moment, but this moment consists of 60 instants.
+According to our intellectual sense, it is simultaneous, we cannot see that [gap]; but actually, according to Dōgen or the [Buddhistic](glossary#buddhistic) sense or modern physics, maybe the shortest period of time is a moment, but this moment consists of 60 instants.
 So, still there is a chance to see the film of what you are doing, what you have done, what the result is.
 So, that’s why he screams, “Ouch!”

 He said, “From where does the pain come?”
 Striking his toes, there is no pain, because striking the toes is exactly dynamic working.
 Becoming one with the rock, becoming one with his toes, and ears, and the road, and his consciousness, and the whole body; and he stumbles – that’s all.
 So, all [delusions](glossary#delusion) completely drop off.
 Nothing.